DeviceDrive/Docs/ManagementPortal/Pagehelp/manage_product.md

 ## Forwarding
-Host your own cloud solution and forward all traffic to a given URL. you can easily try it out creating a URL using [this service](https://logrequest.com/).
+Host your own cloud solution and forward all traffic to a given URL.
+You can easily try it out creating a URL using [logrequest.com](https://logrequest.com/).

 ## References:
 * [Videos](https://www.youtube.com/channel/UCPXLPuDVMSlcc-MEGhW1kGw)